ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 The test harness is designed to work with SKA subsystems' Tango devices, specifically to support integration tests where you have one or more SKA subsystems (e.g., TMC, CSP, etc.) deployed as a production component or as an emulator.
-At the moment the test harness is specifically designed to work with the TMC subsystem, integrated with CSP, SDP and the dishes (TMC in Mid); in the future, it may be extended to support other subsystems and other SUT variants.
+At the moment, the test harness is specifically designed to work with the TMC subsystem, integrated with CSP, SDP and the dishes (TMC in Mid); in the future, it may be extended to support other subsystems and other SUT variants.